 On 25 June, 2020, the Divorce, Dissolution and Separation Bill reached the final stage of its Parliamentary journey and received Royal Assent.
 This means the Bill has now become law: the Divorce, Dissolution and Separation Act 2020, finally meaning non-fault divorce is reality.

-This will mean the divorce laws in England and Wales will be overhauled providing divorcing couples with a less acrimonious and quicker process.
+Divorce law in England and Wales has thus changed radically and will provide divorcing couples with a far less acrimonious and quicker process.
 According to recent statistics, 42 per cent of marriages end in divorce.
 These reforms will benefit many divorcing couples who would prefer a more amicable process where neither party to the marriage has to place ‘fault’ on the other for the breakdown of the marriage.